darksmo/gmailToDoneDone/README.md

 Why?
 ----

 This project is here because I often copy-paste content of e-mails into DoneDone.
 I need to quickly create a ticket out of an email for one member of my team.
+Have a look at my [blog post](http://www.savio.dimatteo.it/blog/entry/6) to know more about it!

 Tested with
 ----------